How to Remove Files and Directories Using Linux Command Line

 In this tutorial, we will show you how to use the

 rmdir commands to remove files and directories in Linux.

 How to Remove Files

-To remove (or delete) a file or directory in Linux from the command line, use the
+To remove (or delete) a file in Linux from the command line, use either the

 rm: remove write-protected regular empty file 'filename'?